 Infants younger than 12-months and infants with HIV have compromised immune systems and are more at risk for bacterial and parasitic infections resulting from unsafe water supply.
 Evidence from the eight studies that we included in this systematic review reported on diarrhoea as an outcome.
 The studies suggest that safe water has added protective effects against morbidity for persons who take prophylactic antibiotics for opportunistic infections.
-Notably, one study (Xue et al., 2010) observed that point-of use water treatment and hygiene education were associated with lowered diarrheal rates in HIV-exposed infants before and after weaning.
-This is a positive assertion of the complementarity of safe water (a nonbiomedical intervention) and other existing biomedical interventions for HIV-exposed infants.
-A study in Zambia (Peletz et al., 2012), found that water filtration and safe water storage led to significant reductions in the longitudinal prevalence of diarrhea among HIV-exposed infants and their family members too.
+Notably, one study (Xue et al., 2010) observed that point-of use water treatment and hygiene education were associated with lowered diarrheal rates in HEI before and after weaning.
+This is a positive assertion of the complementarity of safe water (a non-biomedical intervention) and other existing biomedical interventions for HEI.
+A study in Zambia (Peletz et al., 2012), found that water filtration and safe water storage led to significant reductions in the longitudinal prevalence of diarrhea among HEI and their family members too.
 This extended benefit provides convenient home-based care practices and minimizes person to person transmission of diarrheacausing pathogens within HIV affected family members.

-Despite this evidence, results from other studies (Prendergast et al., 2018; O'Reilly et al., 2014; Wilson et al., 2013; Barzilay et al., 2010; Shrestha, 2006; Lule et al., 2005) focused on co-trimoxazole typically for PLWHA in general.
-Reduction in HIV disease progression was reported in only one prospective observational study (Wilson et al., 2013) of combined effects of long lasting insecticide treated bed nets and point-of-use water filtration.
+Despite this evidence, results from other studies (Prendergast et al., 2018; O'Reilly et al., 2014; Walson et al., 2013; Barzilay et al., 2010; Shrestha, 2006; Lule et al., 2005) focused on co-trimoxazole typically for PLWHA in general.
+Reduction in HIV disease progression was reported in only one prospective observational study (Walson et al., 2013) of combined effects of long lasting insecticide treated bed nets and point-of-use water filtration.
 The combined intervention resulted in risk reduction in HIV disease progression.

 Interestingly, the safe water intervention study in Zimbabwe on HEI (Prendergast et al., 2019) did not establish a consistent effect on diarrhea.
-It was hypothesized that safe water and WaSH in general would reduce diarhoea and prevent enteric dysfunction which would in turn, reduce stunting.
-Although uptake of the WaSH intervention was considered high, the intervention intensity might have been too low to modify household behaviors to the extent necessary to affect desired health outcomes.
-Secondly, the study had complexities in the initial enrollment of research participants as they ranged from HIV-exposed infants, HIV-exposed uninfected and HIV-unexposed (HIV negative) infants and those that had uncertain HIV status.
-Other research participants included pregnant and breastfeeding mothers.
-Since the sample size for the trial was based on detecting a difference in length for age Z- score among HIV unexposed infant group, the researcher did not calculate a specific sample size for HIV-Exposed infants.
+It was hypothesized that safe water and WaSH in general would reduce diarrhea and prevent enteric dysfunction which would in turn, reduce stunting.
+Although uptake of the WaSH intervention was well implemented, it did not stimulate household behaviors within the limited and specified study period.
+Secondly, the study had complexities in the initial enrollment of research participants as they ranged from HEI, HEUI and HIV-unexposed (HIV negative) infants and those that had uncertain HIV status.
+Other research participants included pregnant and breastfeeding mothers and the specific sample size for HEI was not clear.
 It is highly likely that the null effect of the WaSH intervention was due to insufficient power to detect an effect.
 Again, we reasoned that group sizes were vastly unequal with violation of homogeneity of variance then a possible underestimation of the significance level would ensue resulting in false rejection of the null hypothesis.